artwork of a blue sky, green grass and white trees

 • On June 3, 2024 the University of Manitoba will publicly apologize to First Nations, Métis and Inuit descendant communities for its history related to the inappropriate acquisition and housing of Indigenous ancestral remains, burial belongings and cultural heritage without consent.

-Miigwech, Ekosi, Kinan’askomitin, Marsee, Pidamaya ye, Masi Cho, Qujannamiik, Nakurmiik for listening.
+Miigwech, Ekosi, Kinan’askomitin, Marsee, Pidamaya ye, Masi Cho, Qujannamiik, Nakurmiik.